Long-Lost-AS/LostEditor/README.md

 # Lost Editor

-A 2D tile map editor built with Electron, TypeScript, and Canvas 2D - similar to Tiled.
+A 2D tile map editor built with Tauri, TypeScript, and Canvas 2D - similar to Tiled.

 ## Features